guettli/programming-guidelines/README.md

 ### Avoid writing a native GUI

 Imagine you have developed web applications up to now.
-You have never developed a native gui before.
+You have never developed a native GUI before.
 Now a new potential customer has a use case and you think: This time a native GUI would be a good solution.

 Caution: slow down.
-Developing a native gui is much more work and needs much more time than you think.
+Developing a native GUI is much more work and needs much more time than you think.

 The edit, compile, run cycle is much longer.
 This will slow you down.